edumangabeira/DataEngineering/udacity/cloud_datawarehouses/project/README.md

 python etl.py
 ```

 You will see the entire process being executed, and if something goes wrong an elucidative message will be displayed on screen.
-For a more detailed guide on the ETL pipeline, check ```etl.ipynb```.

 #### Warning